Digital Twins as Funhouse Mirrors: Five Key Distortions

-In addition to these metrics based on matched human-twin data, we compute two distribution-level performance metrics that compare the aggregate distributions of responses from twins and humans for each outcome: \begin{itemize} \item Comparison of averages: We compare the average response from humans to that of their twins for each outcome using the absolute value of Glass's $\Delta$.\footnote{Glass's $\Delta$ is an effect size measure calculated as: $\Delta = (\hat{X}_{twin} - \hat{X}_{human}) / s_{human}$, where $\hat{X}_{twin}$ and $\hat{X}_{human}$ are the sample means of the twin and human groups respectively, and $s_{human}$ is the standard deviation of the human group.
-It is similar to Cohen's d, but it relies on the standard deviation from the human sample only, as the assumption of equal variances between the two samples is not valid in our case.} Higher values indicate larger differences between group means (expressed in standard deviations). \item Comparison of standard deviations: We compute the ratio of standard deviations between humans and twins for each outcome.
-Values below (above) 1 suggest lower (higher) variance in twins compared to humans. \end{itemize}
+In addition to the metrics above, which are based on matched human-twin data, we also compute two distribution-level performance metrics that compare the aggregate distributions of responses from twins and humans for each outcome.
+These metrics are more commonly available (no individual-level matching required), but arguably less informative: \begin{itemize} \item \textbf{Comparison of averages}: We compare the average response of humans to that of their twins for each outcome using the absolute value of Glass's $\Delta$.\footnote{Glass's $\Delta$ is an effect size measure calculated as: $\Delta = (\hat{X}_{twin} - \hat{X}_{human}) / s_{human}$, where $\hat{X}_{twin}$ and $\hat{X}_{human}$ are the sample means of the twin and human groups respectively, and $s_{human}$ is the standard deviation of the human group.
+It is similar to Cohen's d, but it relies on the standard deviation from the human sample only, as the assumption of equal variances between the two samples is not valid in our setting.} Higher values of this metric indicate larger differences between group means (expressed in standard deviations). \item \textbf{Comparison of standard deviations}: We compute the ratio of standard deviations between humans and twins for each outcome.
+Values below (above) 1 suggest lower (higher) variance in twins relative to humans. \end{itemize}